REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • Choose the method type as "GET".

 • Enter the interoception Endpoint from the plugin to fetch the username in the Request URL.
-For Azure AD it is "https://graph.microsoft.com/v1.0/me".
+For Microsoft Entra ID (Previously known as Azure AD) it is "https://graph.microsoft.com/v1.0/me".

 • Go to the Authorization tab select the Bearer Token and enter the access token here.